 If your financial situation has changed, you may also be a candidate for an Offer in Compromise.
 To figure out the best course of action for your case, consult with a tax resolution attorney.

-Get help settling your IRS tax debt by calling Ayar Law at 248-262-3400 to request your consultation with a tax attorney.
+Get help settling your IRS tax debt by calling Ayar Law at 800.571.7175 to get free, no-obligation tax advice.